 Halfway through their day in the program, many of the students go to the Holiday Inn, where they also work in an internship in housekeeping.

 BOCES student Michelle Keefe handed Hathorn resident Sister Margaret Labish at Wesley Community Center a gift made by the students during their summer class.
-They also made card for the residents.
+They also made cards for the residents.
 Photo Erica Miller 8/9/12

 In addition to the work skills they learn, Ferguson said the interactions with residents can be helpful in getting a job.